dagman62/ansible-web/README.md

 This playbook installs three apache 2.4.38 with php 7.2.15 from source with APR suppport with nginx backend as load balancer also compiled from source.
 It supports both Ubuntu and Centos.

+## Use Case

+This playbook can be used to test out a distributed php web application

 ## Instructions for using this playbook

 ## This playbook has one load balancer with three web hosts